The Airway Course for Critical Care & Emergency

 Accredited by ACEM, CICM and ACRRM

-To register your interest for the 2019 course please email Dr Adriano Cocciante (course convenor).
+To be notified when registrations open for the 2019 course please email Dr Adriano Cocciante (course convenor).

 The Airway Course for Critical Care & Emergency (ACE) has been specifically designed for critical care and emergency trainees as well as for more senior clinicians who want to refresh and practise their airway skills.
 In conjunction with the faculty responsible for developing the highly successful National Airway Training Course for Anaesthetic Trainees (NATCAT), Consultant Emergency Physicians and Intensivists have developed this course to meet the specific needs of airway practitioners in the emergency and critical care setting.

 - Learn a focused approach to examining the airway, what the airway tests actually mean and how to use the information gathered to execute your airway plan successfully.

 - Learn and practise a structured approach to the unexpected difficult airway